IT Support

 Get My Free Quote →

-Running IT in-house is expensive.
-A full-time IT employee costs upwards of £30,000 per year in salary alone, before you factor in national insurance, pension contributions, and the cost of covering holidays and sick leave.
-For most small businesses, that is not realistic.
+The core reason is cost-effectiveness.
+Hiring a full-time IT professional costs upwards of £35,000 per year in salary alone, before employer's National Insurance, pension contributions, and annual leave cover.
+For most small businesses, that is not viable.

-A managed service provider gives you access to a whole team of IT specialists — engineers, security analysts, cloud experts — for a fraction of that cost.
-You get enterprise-level IT support without the enterprise-level headcount.
+A managed service provider gives you access to a whole team, including engineers, security specialists, and cloud architects, for a fraction of that cost.
+You get enterprise-level IT capability without the enterprise-level headcount.

-There are other reasons small business owners choose an MSP too:
+Other reasons small UK businesses choose an MSP include:

-• Predictable costs: A fixed monthly fee makes IT budgeting straightforward.
-No surprise bills when something breaks.
+• Predictable costs: A fixed monthly fee means no surprise bills when hardware fails or a security incident occurs.

-• Compliance support: Depending on your industry, you may have legal obligations around data security and storage.
-An MSP can help you meet requirements under UK GDPR and other regulations.
+• Regulatory compliance: Depending on your sector, you may have obligations under UK GDPR, Cyber Essentials, or industry-specific standards.
+An MSP can help you meet and maintain these requirements.

-• Focus on your business: When IT is taken care of, you and your team can concentrate on the work that actually grows your business.
+• Focus on your core business: When IT is properly managed, you and your team spend less time troubleshooting and more time on the work that actually grows the business.

-What should you look for when choosing a managed service provider?
+What to look for when choosing a managed service provider

-Security credentials: Ask whether the MSP holds Cyber Essentials certification.
-This is a UK government-backed scheme that shows a provider has basic security controls in place.
-The NCSC recommends checking this before engaging any MSP.
+Cyber Essentials certification: This UK government-backed scheme confirms a provider has baseline security controls in place.
+The NCSC recommends verifying this before engaging any MSP.

-Transparency: A good MSP will explain what they are doing and why.
-Be wary of providers who use technical language to keep you in the dark — that is not in your interest.
+Plain-English communication: A good provider explains what they are doing and why in language you can follow.
+If an MSP uses technical jargon to keep you in the dark, that is not in your interest.

-References: Ask to speak to existing clients, ideally in a similar industry or of a similar size to your own business.
+Client references: Ask to speak to existing clients, ideally in a similar industry or of a similar size to your business.

-Contract terms: Check how long you are tied in and what happens if you want to leave.
-A confident MSP will not need to lock you into an unreasonably long contract.
+Contract flexibility: Check the minimum term and what happens if you want to leave.
+A confident MSP will not need to lock you in for an unreasonably long period.

-You can find further guidance on this from the NCSC at ncsc.gov.uk/guidance/choosing-a-managed-service-provider-msp.
+Further guidance on selecting an MSP is available from the NCSC at ncsc.gov.uk/guidance/choosing-a-managed-service-provider-msp.

 Ready to protect your business?